 Should I give my child probiotics if they are sick?

 Probiotic supplements can be helpful in reducing the symptoms caused by some illnesses and medications.
 Check with your doctor first before giving probiotics.
 Most probiotic yogurts, however, are fine to offer.

 Does my child need probiotics every day?

-Probiotics are great for your child every day and hopefully a natural part of their diet.
-But if your child doesn’t like yogurt, kimchi, kefir, tempeh, kombucha, miso, sauerkraut, or pickled cucumbers, they may not be receiving enough good bacteria to maintain a healthy balance in their digestive tract.
+Most probiotic supplements are intended to be taken daily, and can become a natural part of your child’s diet.
+If you prefer not to purchase supplements, food sources include yogurt, kimchi, kefir, tempeh, kombucha, miso, sauerkraut, or pickled cucumbers.
+However, many kids do not consume enough of these foods to obtain enough good bacteria to maintain a healthy balance in their digestive tract.

 Your child may not need a probiotic every day, but definitely keep one at home in case of a “stomach bug” or other digestive problem.
 Giving it daily may not be practical for every parent, but these 7 best probiotics for kids are great options should you choose to do so.